 Automation

 Port's automation capabilities extend beyond workflows to include scheduled jobs, event-driven actions, and automated updates to catalog entities.
-Teams can create automation that responds to events in their infrastructure, like a deployment completing or an incident being triggered and automatically updates relevant information in Port.
+Teams can create automation that responds to events in their infrastructure and update relevant information in Port, like a completed deployment or an incident being triggered.

-This event-driven architecture works well for organizations that want their portal to reflect real-time changes in their environment.
+This event-driven architecture works for organizations that want their portal to reflect real-time changes in their environment.
 The challenge is building and maintaining these automations.
-Each automation rule needs to be defined, tested, and monitored.
+Each orchestration rule needs to be defined, tested, and monitored.
 As your infrastructure evolves, automation logic needs updating.

 Reporting and dashboards